nextdoc/sketch/doc/home.md

 ## Testing: tools you can use

-- a lightweight API for simulating actors, state and data flow
+- a lightweight test API for simulating actors, state and data flow
 - composable steps tell the story of data flow
-    - add network events as stories grow
-- open or closed schemas
-  - for state
-  - for data flow
 - composable chapters (step sequences)
+- open or closed schemas for
+  - state
+  - data flow
 - state and data flow automatically checked using Malli schemas
 - state data flow for non-clojure systems local idioms e.g. fixtures with Swagger camelCase data
 - assertions can be made about state anywhere e.g. check race conditions
   - before and after hooks available in each step
-- custom Timbre Logger makes test output easier to scan
+- custom Timbre logger makes test output easier to scan
 - test state stores are abstracted
     - the default uses an atom for persistence.
     - can be replaced using any database that works in the runtime